Antid0te99/Diabetes-Prediction-Using-ML/README.md

-A prediction system was implemented where you can manually input values such as: input = (1,85,66,29,0,26.6,0.351,31) after the input model predict if the persion is diabetic or not.
+A prediction system was implemented where you can manually input values such as: input = (1,85,66,29,0,26.6,0.351,31) after the input model predicts if the persion is diabetic or not.